I first visited Turin, Italy in 2005, and ever since then this city in Northern Italy has held a special place in my heart.

 Across the street from Porta Palatina is the Duomo di Torino, a church that holds a special place in both Turin’s history and the Christian faith.
 Although this little white church doesn’t look particularly special from the outside, it actually the permanent home of The Shroud of Turin – a piece of linen cloth that is believed to be the cloth Jesus was wrapped in after his crucifixion, and which supposedly retains his image in its fibers to this day.

-The original shroud is kept in a highly-secure location, inside an airtight case behind bulletproof glass.
+The original Shroud of Turin is kept in a highly-secure location, inside an airtight case behind bulletproof glass.
 Most of the time, visitors to the Duomo di Torino can only see a replica of the shroud.
 However, every few years the church puts the original shroud on display.
 When this happens it can be helpful to book admission in advance, as thousands of faithful Christians (including the Pope himself!) will descend upon the city to view the artifact.

 The Duomo’s bell tower (campanile) is occasionally open as a viewing platform, but you’ll get much better views from the top of the Mole Antonelliana.